evemmiller/panmacmillan/README.md

 The results of the cleansing and analysis can be found [here](./publishing_data_results.csv)

-633 second formats were identified and their earliest confirmation dates were confirmed to be at least 6 weeks after the publication of the first edition.
+633 second formats were identified and their earliest confirmation dates were confirmed to be at least 6 weeks after the publication of the first format.

 553 editions which should currently be excluded from confirmation were identified.